LedgeDash/unum/docs/ir.md

 The Unum intermediate representation (IR) expresses serverless applications that consist of many FaaS functions.
 Applications are modeled as directed graphs where nodes are FaaS functions and edges are transitions between functions.
 The Unum IR expresses such a directed graph by encoding each node with its outgoing edges in a separate file.
 For example, an application that comprises of 5 functions would have 5 files in its Unum IR, one for each function that encodes the function's node in the direct graph as well as the node's outgoing edges.

-Application developers can write the Unum IR directly for each function to build application.
-Alternatively, they can provide a Step Functions definition to the Unum frontend compiler, and the compiler can translate the state machine into a set of Unum IR files, one for each function in the application.
+Application developers can write the Unum IR directly for each function to build applications.
+Alternatively, they can provide an AWS Step Functions definition to the Unum frontend compiler, and the compiler can translate the state machine into a set of Unum IR files, one for each function in the application.

 During execution, the [Unum runtime library](https://github.com/LedgeDash/unum-compiler/blob/main/docs/runtime.md) reads the Unum IR and performs orchestration operations based on the IR.
 Orchestration operations include invoking the next unum function with the current function's result, checkpointing the current function's output, signaling a branches completion by updating the Completion Set data structure, etc. For more details, see documentation on [the Unum runtime](https://github.com/LedgeDash/unum-compiler/blob/main/docs/runtime.md).